mgijax/ei/system_docs/readme.allele.txt

 . default Inheritance Mode = Not Applicable

-. if Parent Cell Line = blank and Type in: 'Gene trapped', 'Targeted'
+. if Parent Cell Line = blank and Allele Type in: 'Gene trapped', 'Targeted'

 	strain = Not Specified
   else